What is psychological abuse from gaslighting?

 Blocking and Diverting

-Making the victim believe that their thoughts are not important
+Making the victim believe that their thoughts and feelings are not important

-If it is you or somebody you know, there are options available.
-You don’t even have to leave your couch!
+If it is you or somebody you know, there are options available to have a convenient therapist right by your side.

 I recommend Online Therapy, it is the most confidential and safest way to get back to who you were.